paytchain/wallet/README.md

 =========

 paytwallet is a daemon handling payt wallet functionality for a single user.
-It acts as both an RPC client to paytd and an RPC server for wallet clients and legacy RPC applications.
+It acts as both an RPC client to payt and an RPC server for wallet clients and legacy RPC applications.

 Public and private keys are derived using the hierarchical